ADACS-Australia/mwa_trigger/docs/quick_start/creating_new_proposal.rst

 Overview
 --------
-Abstract/Base proposal settings model class is defined in prop_api/proposalsettings/models/proposal.py.
-The model consist of the proposal settings parameters and the telescope settings.
-The telescope settings classes are defined in prop_api/proposalsettings/models/telescopesettings.py.
+The abstract/base class for proposal settings models is defined in ``prop_api/proposalsettings/models/proposal.py``.
+This model includes both the proposal settings parameters and the telescope settings.
+The classes for telescope settings are defined separately in ``prop_api/proposalsettings/models/telescopesettings.py``.

-Actual list of proposal settings models are created in separate directories started with prop_ and names of models in models directory.
-Then, its added to the factory classe in prop_api/proposalsettings/proposalsettings_factory.py.
-Using the factory classes is the recommended way to create new proposal settings models and other list of models.
-The list of the models in the factory classes are used in the proposal api.
-Besides proposal settings models, other list of models are also created in the factory classes and shown in the code block below.
+The current list of proposal settings models is organized into separate directories, each prefixed with ``prop_``, while the models themselves reside in the ``models`` directory.
+These models are then registered in the factory class located at ``prop_api/proposalsettings/proposalsettings_factory.py``.

+Using factory classes is the recommended approach for creating new proposal settings models and other related models.
+The models listed in the factory classes are integral to the proposal API.
+In addition to proposal settings models, other related models are also defined and managed within the factory classes, as illustrated in the code block below.

 .. code-block::